-15.3.3 Attribute Editor for Controlling Synergy Layers
+15.9 Attribute Editor for Controlling Ai Layers

-Once you have selected one or more media layers to control from the Synergy Fixtures window (Section 15.2.5), the Attribute Editor lets you play back and manipulate media on those layers (you can also use the wheels and Attribute Bank buttons.
+Once you have selected one or more Ai layers to control from the Synergy Fixtures window (Section 15.5), the Attribute Editor lets you play back and manipulate media on those layers (you can also use the wheels (Section 7.11) and Attribute Bank buttons).

 The most important attributes are Intensity, which set the output level of each layer, and Media Selection which lets you choose the Bank and Clip to play.
-But you can also control all other functions of Ai server such as adding FX and colour, or the smaller range of functions on Prism Zero layers.
+But you can also control all other functions of Ai such as adding FX and colour.